Seeed-Studio/python-sscma/README.md

   -D, --device TEXT       Specify the Device ID
-  -p, --port TEXT         Specify the Port to connect to -b, --baudrate INTEGER  Specify the Baudrate for the serial connection --sample                Enable the sample mode --invoke                Enable the invoke mode
-  -s, --save              Enable the save mode
+  -p, --port TEXT         Specify the Port to connect to -b, --baudrate INTEGER  Specify the Baudrate for the serial connection --sample                Enable the Sample mode, default is Invoke mode -s, --save              Enable the save mode
   -o, --save_dir TEXT     Specify the Directory for saveing images -h, --headless          Run the program without displaying the images